 Handicap International's Inclusion Technical Unit is a team of individuals who work to ensure that the activities and structures of HI's partner organizations are accessible to vulnerable people and people with disabilities in North Kivu.

-Since the United Nations adopted the disability treaty known as the CRPD (the Convention on the Rights of Persons with Disabilities), it has been easier to take a rights-based approach to helping Congolese with disabilities.
-Based in Kinshasa, this program builds the institutional and operational capacities of three local DPOs, so they can advocate and raise awareness about the problems facing people with disabilities, particularly among the general public, and government institutions.
-These advocacy actions aim at achieving the ratification of the CRPD in the DRC, which will further strengthen the inclusion of people with disabilities in Congolese society.
+Based in Kinshasa, Humanity & Inclusion builds the institutional and operational capacities of three local DPOs, so they can advocate and raise awareness about the problems facing people with disabilities, particularly among the general public, and government institutions.

-Handicap International works in conjunction with the Ministry of Transport and Highways to improve road safety by building the capacities of Road Traffic Police officers and raising community awareness, particularly in schools.
-As part of this program, Handicap International supervises and trains police officers in 24 communes in Kinshasa to enhance road safety deterrence and enforcement measures.
+In partnership with the Ministry of Transport and Highways, Humanity & Inclusion works to improve road safety by building the capacities of Road Traffic Police officers and raising community awareness, particularly in schools.

 Humanity & Inclusion has been in the Democratic Republic of the Congo since 1994, fostering a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
 Over time, we have evolved our work to meet the dynamic needs of the communities where we serve.